 Installation

-How to embed, initialize, and configure the Fruga Relay SDK for your platform?
-The Relay Web SDK is a script-tag embed that mounts the widget into any container element on your page.
-This reference covers the full installation steps, all configuration options, and how to handle SDK lifecycle events.
+How to install, initialize, and configure the Fruga Relay SDK for your platform.
+This reference covers the full installation steps via package managers, configuration options, and how to handle SDK lifecycle events.

 Install the @frugainsurance/sdk package using your preferred package manager.